sergeigribanov/bbggLimits2018/README.md

 . run2.sh
 ```

-### Importance: You can use CombinedLimit v8.0.1 for release CMSSW_10_2_X - recommended version for extraction limits (https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/) and skip 6-8.
+### Importance: You can use CombinedLimit v8.0.1 for release CMSSW_10_2_X - recommended version for extraction limits (https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/) and skip next 6-8 steps.

  6. Choose the best function for each category using the code below: [link](https://github.com/ivovtin/Envelop#ftest)